BogdanStanciu/adidas-challenge/README.md

 ## Swagger

-Swagger is used for documenting the API, it's used subscription services.
+Swagger is used for documenting the subscription API.

 ## Local Run

-To start each microservices in local, you must have redis installed on the host, up and running.
+To start each microservices in local, you must have installed redis on the host, up and running.
 In each microservices do the following steps:

 - npm install